Public Runtime

 Python verifier and entrypoint scripts

-The bundle ships the verifier runtime under src/opencompliance/ plus runnable scripts for fixture verification, local HTTP/JSON API serving, Lean batch inspection, transparency verification, and signed-artifact verification.
+The bundle ships the verifier runtime under src/opencompliance/ plus runnable scripts for fixture verification, local HTTP/JSON API serving, Lean batch inspection, release attestation, transparency verification, and signed-artifact verification.

 Lean